top of page

 Links:

 This is a current project examining mule deer movements, home range, survival, and crop utilization in the Texas Panhandle.
-It is a large collaboration between TCC, Texas A&M - Kingsville Caesar Kleberg Wildlife Research Institute, Sul Ross Borderlands Research Institute, and Texas Parks and Wildlife Department.
+It is a large collaboration between TCC, Caesar Kleberg Wildlife Research Institute at Texas A&M Kingsville, Borderlands Research Institute at Sul Ross State University, and Texas Parks and Wildlife Department.

 Photo credit(s): Katherine / Adobe Stock